-Kevin J. Brazant is an Academic Mentor and Lecturer who supports students and lectures on Youth, Community Development BSc as well as Social Work BSc and MSc courses at the School of Social Professions.
+Kevin J. Brazant is an Academic Mentor and University Teaching Fellow who supports students and lectures on Youth Studies BSc and Youth Work BSc and related MSc courses, as well as the Leadership in Communities BSc, and the Social Work BSc and Social Work MSc courses at London Met's School of Social Sciences and Professions.

 - Adiaha Antigha Award from Hackney Council for working with Black and minority ethnic boys, men and fathers in Hackney (2017).